I can move things with my mind.

 “Who are you?”
 I demanded.
 “What do you want with me?”

 I just gave him a blank stare.
 “Okay, look,” I said.
-“I don’t know who you’ve mistaken me for, but I’m certainly not part of any guild.
+“I don’t know who you’ve mistaken me for, but I don’t know about any portal, and I’m certainly not part of any guild.
 I’m just a normal kid trying to live her life.
-So if you would be so kind as to let me go — ”
+So if you would be so kind as to let me go—”

-The boy cut me off with a laugh.
+Kai cut me off with a laugh.
 “Like I’d fall for that,” he muttered.
-“I know all about how you Storytellers are excellent liars.
+“I know all about how the Guild members are excellent liars.
 You’re not going to fool me.”

 “But I’m a terrible liar!”
 I protested.